x-tabdeveloping/turftopic/papers/topeax/main.typ

 Both TSNE and UMAP, have a hyperparameter that determines, how many neighbours of a given point are considered when generating lower-dimensional projections, this hyperparameter is usually referred to as _perplexity_.
 It is also known that both methods are sensitive to the choice of hyperparameters, and depending on these, structures, that do not exist in the higher-dimensional feature space might appear in the lower-dimensional representations @using_tsne @understanding_umap.
-In order to see how this affects the Topeax algorithm, and how robust it is to the choice of this hyperparameter in comparison with other clustering topic models, I fitted each model to the 20 Newsgroups corpus from `scikit-learn`, using `all-MiniLM-L6-v2` with `perplexities=[2, 5, 30, 50, 100]`.
+In order to see how this affects the Topeax algorithm, in comparison with other clustering topic models, I fit each model to the 20 Newsgroups corpus from `scikit-learn`, using `all-MiniLM-L6-v2` with `perplexities=[2, 5, 30, 50, 100]`.
 This choice of values was inspired by #cite(<using_tsne>, form: "prose").
 Each model was evaluated on the metrics outlined above.

 == Subsampling Invariance

 Ideally, a good topic model should roughly recover the same topics, and same number of topics in a corpus even when we only have access to a subsample of that corpus, assuming that the underlying categories are the same.
-On the other hand, we would reasonably assume that a model having access to the full corpus, instead of a subsample, should increase the accuracy of the results, not decrease it.
+We should also expect that a model having access to the full corpus, instead of a subsample, should yield higher quality results.
-To evaluate models' ability to cope with subsampling, I fit each model on the same corpus and embeddings as in the perplexity sensitivity test, and evaluate them on the previously outlined metrics.
+I fit each model on the same corpus and embeddings as in the perplexity sensitivity test, and evaluate them on the previously outlined metrics.
 Subsample sizes are the following: `[250, 1000, 5000, 10_000, "full"]`.

 = Results